🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Fundamentals of Superconductivity

-Superconducting Phenomenon
+The Superconducting Phenomenon

 BCS Theory (1957)

-Cooper Pair Formation Mechanism
+Mechanism of Cooper Pair Formation

-2. Distorted lattice attracts electron B
+2. The distorted lattice attracts electron B

 Superconducting gap: